 Did Descendants of Cleopatra VII Survive and Produce the Legendary Queen Zenobia of Palmyra?

-Selene probably had two kids of her own, after which her descendants faded into obscurity.
+Selene probably had two children of her own, after which her descendants faded into obscurity.
 But two hundred years later, Zenobia, Queen of Palmyra in Syria (who conquered Egypt in the third century AD) claimed descent from Cleopatra.
 Was it possible that Cleopatra’s descendants lived, throve, and survived to challenge her ancient frenemy of Rome?

 How Cleopatra’s Daughter Survived…and Throve